mhaugrud/msumcspy/_sources/Selection/Exercises.rst

    .. shortanswer:: ex_6_2

       For each of the given conditions, type its **logical opposite**.
-You are not allowed to use the ``not`` operator.
+You may not use the ``not`` operator.

       1.  a > b
       2.  a >= b``
-      3.  a >= 18  and  b == 3
+      3.  a == 18  and  b != 3
-      4.  a >= 18  or  b != 3
+      4.  a != 18  or  b == 3

 .. question:: selection_ex_3

-            Write a function which is given an exam mark, and it returns a string --- the grade for that mark --- according to this
+   :number: 3

-            scheme:
+            Write a function which is given an exam mark, and it returns a string --- the grade for that mark --- according to this scheme:

             .. table::